NREL/EP-Launch/docs/workflows.rst

 A workflow can be defined as:

 - a Python class,
-- that inherits from an EP-Launch Workflow base class, and
+- that inherits from an EnergyPlus-Launch Workflow base class, and
 - properly overrides all abstract methods on the base class.

 Some additional interesting features: